English Setter

 The English Setter is a medium-size breed of dog.
 It is part of the setter group, which includes the red Irish Setters, Irish Red and White Setters, and black-and-tan Gordon Setters.
-The mainly white body coat is of medium length with long silky fringes on the back of the legs, under the belly and on the tail.
-The coat features flecks of colour, and the different colour varieties are referred to as belton.
+The mainly white coat has long silky fringes on the back of the legs, under the belly and on the tail.
+The coat features flecks of colour (known as ticking), and the different colour varieties are referred to as 'belton'.

-A gentle but at times strong-willed, mischievous gun dog, bred for a mix of endurance and athleticism, it is used to hunt for game such as quail, pheasant and grouse.
-When working, the dog will hunt methodically seeking the airborne scent of its prey.
+As a gun dog, it is used to hunt for game such as quail, pheasant, and grouse.
 It is sometimes referred to as the Laverack or Llewellin Setter as these were famous strains of the breed during the major development period in the 19th century.
 Those from hunting stock are generally of a finer build and with less coat than those bred for show exhibition.

-Generally reasonably healthy, they have an average life span of 11 to 12 years.
-The Kennel Club advises UK breeders to screen for hip dysplasia.